aiidateam/aiida-core/docs/source/working_with_aiida/index.rst

 Scripting
 =========

-While many common functionalities are provided by either command-line tools (via ``verdi``) or the web interface, for fine tuning (or automatization) it is useful to directly access the python objects and call their methods.
+While the ``verdi`` CLI provides shortcuts for many common tasks, the AiiDA python API provides full access to the underlying AiiDA python objects and their methods.
-This is possible in two ways, either via an interactive shell, or writing and running a script.
-Both methods are described below.
+This is possible via the interactive ``verdi shell`` and via python scripts:

 .. toctree::
     :maxdepth: 4